 Smith sounds more parental than partner as he dismisses her superstitions and fears with a superiority that comes off as insensitive as best and arrogant at worst.
 The only transformation we see is in the character of the suddenly aggressive Simon when she becomes jealous of her husband’s coworker (Jane Randolph).
 Everything else is left to suggestion and imagination, using feline snarls and shadows on the wall and ingenious art direction (her apartment is filled with art featuring cats) to hint at transformation.
 Tom Conway is both slickly sophisticated and a little sleazy as a psychiatrist who becomes too interested in his troubled patient.

 Tourneur proves to be a master of suspense and a brilliant director of poetic horror and he and cinematographer Nicholas Musuraca created remarkable, evocative images on a limited budget, using light and shadow like a film noir in a dream realm.
-This is a landmark of psychological horror and one of the most beautiful horror films ever made.
+This is a landmark of psychological horror and one of the dreamiest horror films ever made.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.